 There are a few things we always do upon arrival.
 We’re usually traveling for a couple of months so some of these may not apply to you.

-Costa Rica is one of the few places where you can buy duty free on your way in (after immigration but before customs in either international airport).
-If you drink, stock up at the duty free then head through customs – we pick up a bottle of 25 year old Centenario rum as a guest gift for our friend’s treehouse.
+You are allowed to purchase duty free liquor, cigarettes and cosmetics on your way in (after immigration but before customs in either international airport).
+If you drink, stock up at the duty free shops near baggage claim – we pick up a bottle of 25 year old Centenario rum as a guest gift for our friend’s treehouse.

 This used to be a big deal but now that we have free unlimited text and data worldwide from T-Mobile we just switch off airplane mode then WhatsApp mom and dad to let them know we landed and to make sure everything is working.

 If you don’t have T-Mobile then either advance purchase an international plan from your carrier before leaving home – roaming can be exorbitant- or buy a Costa Rican SIM card in the airport near baggage claim before you pass through customs.

 Get Some Cash